COMPASS-DOE/data-workflows/synoptic/docs/system-files.md

 File | Description
 ---- | -------------
 `design_table.csv` | The design table that links datalogger data with experimental subjects, measurement names, and instruments.
-The crucial central 'brain' of the entire L0-to-L1 process
+In many ways, this is the crucial center of the entire L0-to-L1 process
 `L1_metadata/` | Folder of L1-specific metadata; see below
 `L2_output_templates/` | Folder of L2 template files; not used currently `newvars_table.csv` | Table describing how to compute new variables in the L2 step; not used currently